What is Plaid?

 Plaid is a financial technology company that builds the infrastructure connecting applications to users' bank accounts.
 Founded in 2013 by Zach Perret and William Hockey, Plaid provides APIs that enable thousands of fintech applications to securely access financial data.

+What is Plaid used for?
+In banking and fintech, Plaid is used for account linking, identity verification, balance checks, transaction history, and payment initiation.
 When you use apps like Venmo, Robinhood, Coinbase, or Chime, there's a good chance Plaid is working behind the scenes to connect your bank account.
 The company acts as a secure intermediary, allowing apps to verify account ownership, check balances, and access transaction history without ever seeing your bank login credentials.

 Plaid supports over 12,000 financial institutions across the United States, Canada, United Kingdom, and Europe.
 In 2021, Plaid was valued at $13.4 billion, making it one of the most valuable private fintech companies globally.